NuGet/Home/proposed/2023/Add-dotnet-search.md

 ## Summary

 <!-- One-paragraph description of the proposal. -->
 The specification seeks to add `nuget list` functionality to dotnet.
-The functionality will be added to dotnet as a search command with no filters: `nuget package search`.
-This command could in the future be extended to a fully functioning search command.
+The functionality will be added to dotnet as a search command: `nuget package search`.
 ## Motivation

 <!-- Why are we doing this?
 What pain points does this solve?
 What is the expected outcome? -->